Home / Resume / Hospitality / Front Desk (No Exp)

 What to do if you have no professional experience

-Front desk agent is designed to be an entry-level role.
+Front desk agent is an entry-level role by design.
 Here is how to get hired:

 Emphasize people skills